mParticle/docs/src/pages/integrations/mixpanel/event/index.md

 --------------------- | ----------------------
 track with properties | `logEvent` with event attributes or `logEcommerceTransactionWithProduct` track with no properties | `logScreen` or `logEvent` with no event attributes

+### Historical Event Tracking

+mParticle sends data to different Mixpanel endpoints depending on the age of the events:

+1. Events that are less than or equal to 5 days old are sent to the [track](https://developer.mixpanel.com/reference/events#track-event) endpoint.
+2. Events that are greater than 5 days old are sent to the [import](https://developer.mixpanel.com/reference/events#import-events) endpoint.
+For events that are older than 5 days, Mixpanel provides a [different endpoint](https://developer.mixpanel.com/reference/events#import-events) to import them.
+In order for mParticle to send the historical data to Mixpanel, you must provide the [API Secret](#configuration-settings).
+If not provided, mParticle will drop these events.

 ### Super Property Tracking